This is the guide to developing discipline, including both the essentials and the tactics to make it a habit either personally or professionally.

 People are looking up to certain folks, individuals or principals, or anyone else that defines them as individuals.
-And if they stick to examples that are more disciplined, it is likely that those people are going to be disciplined as well.
+And if they stick to examples that are more disciplined, those people are likely going to be disciplined as well.

 If they stick to people, individuals, or examples who are more easy-going, it is likely that they are going to be more chill and more relaxed in general as well.

 This normally breaks down into a group of three different elements.

 Everyone has their own Elon Musk or even rappers, gamers, streamers, or different types of individuals they look up to.
 And whenever you or the people you are working with follow those individuals, try to resemble them, and try to stick to their best practices, you can potentially assume that they are going to inherit some of their habits, practices, or rituals as well.

 So, working on developing the habit of emulating the best practices of role models, who are disciplined and are achieving goals, and working on lots of different things at the same time successfully is a good action plan to develop discipline further.

 The second breakdown of prime examples is family values.
 Especially over the first seven, or 10-12 years, family is what determines the qualities, values and all the principles within the environment.
 Being raised in a family that adheres to discipline is likely to develop discipline further.

 For example, if you have a healthy living and athletic family and parents who are sticking to a healthy meal plan and sleep habits and all that, it is most likely that you were raised with those patterns as well.

 If you, on the other hand, weren’t really raised in a similar environment, you are probably used to going to sleep late, eating all sorts of junk food and so forth simply because that is how family values and matters have been developed and instilled in you.

 Over time, family plays a different role in each and every individual.
 Some people are closer to their parents, siblings and their extended family, and some are not.